peter-conalgo/freesurface/README.md

+## Current state of official hypothesis

+If culture at large adpoted the beneficial philosophies of open source progress would accelerate in technology and human well being.

-# A single human being expressed this one day, which led to other things, which led to this project.
+### A single human being expressed this one day, which led to other things, which led to this project.

 > This part will eventually go away, it's just a seed.